 Differences between spoken Chinese and written Chinese

-As for the differences between spoken Chinese and written Chinese, there are many.
+There are many.
 Below are three major ones.

 There are many words which are most likely to appear in a written form.
 If we hear them in daily conversations, we feel strange.
 For example these words, “梦呓” and “同窗”, which, in daily conversation, would be, “说梦话” and “同学”.
 It is pretty common to introduce some one, saying “她是我的高中同学”.
 If we change this sentence into “她是我的高中同窗”, this sentence would sound weird to native Chinese speakers.